 Project AWARE Grant

-In October 2014, the Iowa Department of Education was awarded a five year, 9.6 million dollar federal grant, the State Education Agency (SEA) Now Is the Time Project Advancing Wellness and Resilience in Education (AWARE) federal grant through the U.S. Department of Health and Human Services, Substance Abuse and Mental Health Administration (SAMHSA).
-At the same time, the Iowa Department of Education was awarded a complimentary federal grant, the SEA School Climate Transformation grant through the U.S. Department of Education.
+In October 2014, the Iowa Department of Education was awarded a five-year, $9.6 million federal grant, the State Education Agency (SEA) Now Is the Time Project Advancing Wellness and Resilience in Education (AWARE) federal grant through the U.S. Department of Health and Human Services, Substance Abuse, and Mental Health Administration (SAMHSA).
+At the same time, the Iowa Department of Education was awarded a complementary federal grant, the SEA School Climate Transformation grant through the U.S. Department of Education.
 Both grants were a part of the Now Is the Time federal initiative to make schools safer and increase youth and children’s access to mental health services and supports.

 SEA Now Is the Time Project AWARE Iowa Grant